 Still today when I am alone and I feel melancholy or wonder or joy, I find a trusted song – usually a hymn or medieval chant because that’s what we sang back then – and sing it softly to express a moment of resonance from the distant past when music was my passion.
 The love of music was hidden but had never completely disappeared.
 It was just “private.”

 Our dinner guest described the power of music in ways I had never heard before: the variations in color, tone, and mood that a single note could evoke.
 She talked about how a deep-seated fear of singing like mine could be overcome by making an intimate connection with something as simple as the note of middle C.

 Her storytelling was so powerful I found the tears welling up, and at one point even had to excuse myself from the table.
 She described the potential variations of a single note, the colors of music that provide unlimited expression to something as simple as the lowly and often underestimated note of C. How much more might I finally express in my whole being when the terror of a single note could be so deftly overcome?
 Is it possible that other notes waiting for their colors to be seen would begin to tumble from my atrophied vocal chords and tucked away notebooks?

 For the first time in decades this holiday season offered me an opportunity to consider my own song, my clunky personalized vamp, my deep love of middle C. Now other pent-up notes may start tumbling out as well…some sung, some written, some photographed, some merely hummed in the shower of my solitary mind.

 Thanks, dear friends, for bringing me home to the color of music.
-One of these days I’ll brush that color off and make new sounds; or at the very least I’ll frame it.
+One of these days I’ll brush that color off and make new sounds; or at the very least I’ll frame them.